 A. Curved wall establishes appropriate degrees of privacy.
 The shifted axis frees the home from the confines of the site

-B. Master suite mezzanine sets the bedroom apart from the home’s public zone
+B. Primary suite mezzanine sets the bedroom apart from the home’s public zone

-C. Master bedroom is glazed on four sides, with ocean views on three sides
+C. Primary bedroom is glazed on four sides, with ocean views on three sides

 Width: 40 feet